Susette has always loved wildlife. She has lived and photographed where wildlife abounds, and counts Jane Goodall as one of her heroes.

-A few months after I first started working from home I was walking to Starbucks for a work break, when I saw my first peacocks—two of them wandering down the middle of the road.
+A few months after I first started working from home, I was walking to Starbucks for a work break when I saw my first peacocks—two of them wandering down the middle of the road.
 What?
 Someone's pets escaped?
-As soon as I got back home I called a friend, who told me that peacocks were nobody's pets—that they just hung out in certain neighborhoods and people watched out for them.
+As soon as I got back home, I called a friend who told me that the peacocks were nobody's pets—they just hung out in certain neighborhoods, and people watched out for them.

 But peacocks are not native birds, so how do they survive homeless in the city streets?
 What do they eat?
 How do they mate and keep their young safe?

 They're a beautiful bird, and my wildlife-loving heart called out for them to survive.
 I determined to do some research and find some answers to my questions, starting with where they came from.

 In order to explore how these birds live, we'll need to keep certain terms in mind.
 The peacock really refers to the male only (hence "cock").
 The female is a peahen, the young ones are peachicks, and together they are peafowl.

 Peafowl come from three major areas:

 - The blue peacock comes from India, where it is revered.